Pass Christian, Mississippi: Pre-European history

 The exact date when Native Americans first arrived in the Gulf Coast area is not known, but artifacts have been found suggesting that humans have inhabited the area for many thousands of years.

 Indian mounds can be found throughout the Gulf coast region of southern Mississippi, but many have been destroyed by artifact hunters, farmers, developers, and flooding.
 A 1768 English map shows one large mound existed on the shore near to Market Street.
 Others existed at Bayou Portage and the Shelly Plantation on the shore north of the Bay of St. Louis near DeLisle.
 The mounds and middens in the area containing arrowheads, pottery, and human skeletons were pilfered by amateur archaeologists over the years and many of the items recovered are in private collections.
-At the border of Pass Christian and Long Beach near where White Harbor Road meets Hwy.
-90 there once existed an Indian village, whose inhabitants were referred to by locals as "The Pitcher Point Indians".
+At the border of Pass Christian and Long Beach near where White Harbor Road meets U.S. Route 90 there once existed an Indian village, whose inhabitants were referred to by locals as "The Pitcher Point Indians".
 The approximate location of the Indian Village is just a few hundred yards east of White Harbor Road.
-There are no ruins at this location but the beach in this area has produced many arrowheads and pottery shards over the years.
+There are no ruins at this location but the beach in this area has produced many arrowheads and pottery sherds over the years.